Image of person receiving private medical surgery in the UK

 Down arrow icon

-However, prices vary significantly depending on where you live, with cities such as London typically being more expensive.
+However, prices vary significantly depending on where you live, with cities like London typically being more expensive.

 How much does private knee replacement surgery cost?